statisticalbiotechnology/dsbook/dsbook/statistics/multiple.md

 ### Calculating the Upper Bound of the False Discovery Rate with the Benjamini-Hochberg Procedure

-The Benjamini-Hochberg (BH) procedure is a popular method for controlling the False Discovery Rate (FDR), which is the expected proportion of false positives among the rejected hypotheses.
+The Benjamini-Hochberg (BH) procedure is a popular method for controlling the False Discovery Rate (FDR), which is the expected proportion of null among the $p$~values below treshold.
+I.e. the fraction of false posives among the $p$-values we call as significant.
 Unlike more conservative approaches like the Bonferroni correction, which aims to eliminate all false positives at the cost of potentially missing true effects, the BH method balances sensitivity and specificity by controlling the rate of false discoveries.

 The BH procedure involves ranking the $p$ values from all the tests in ascending order.
 Let’s denote these ordered $p$ values as $p_{(1)}, p_{(2)}, \dots, p_{(m)}$, where $m$ is the total number of hypotheses.
 The method works as follows: